kr1zzo-FER/Model-Informed-Path-Planning/README.md

     │   ├── osm_input.txt       # HTML string from the OpenStreetMa
     │   └── voz.png             # .png file from the OpenStreetMap
     ├── jadranovo
-    │   ├── osm_input.txt       # HTML string from the OpenStreetMa
+    │   ├── osm_input.txt       # HTML string from the OpenStreetMap
-     jadranovo.png       # .png file from the OpenStreetMap ├── location_1
+    │   └── jadranovo.png       # .png file from the OpenStreetMap
+    ├── location_1
     │   ├── osm_input.txt       # HTML string from the OpenStreetMa
     │   └── location_1.png      # .png file from the OpenStreetMap